Chilean Spanish Dictionary

 Chilean Spanish and Slang

-Chileans use a long of slang in everyday speech and for someone that has studied Spanish in a "normal" environment (School, University), it may feel like you have to start from scratch again.
+Chileans use a lot of slang in everyday speech and for someone that has studied Spanish in a "normal" environment (School, University), it may feel like you have to start from scratch again.
 But fear not, we have created a dictionary of Chilean Slang which also doubles as a cultural dictionary.

 We also recommend you check out our quick guide to Chilean Spanish Pronunciation and our list of Chilean Food with what each one means in English.